fbpx

 In 2025, over 200 attendees participated in person and online over the three day event.
 In its third year, the Forum brought together diverse voices from government, business, community, and academia to share insights, explore innovations, and strengthen the growing movement for wellbeing-centered decision making.
 In 2025, the Forum shifted from setting the wellbeing agenda to putting it into action.
 It explored best practices Australia could adopt across the community, business, and government sectors to create thriving wellbeing for people and the planet.

 Gavin Blake’s artwork capturing the main messages from the forum and speaker presentations can be accessed below.
-Recordings from the event will be published soon where permission is given.
+Recordings from the 2025 Forum will be published as they become available and where permission is given.
+You can access presentations from the 2022 and 2024 Forum here.

 Visual Scribe, Gavin Blake